 Thankfully, the manufacturers of outdoor movie screens know this too, so any screen that you also buy will also need to be at this ratio.
 I am going to come onto screens later on in the planning guide though, so hold that thought for the moment.

 If you don’t decide to buy a proper outdoor movie projector, but instead opt to use something like the type of projector you might find in an office or business, then you might experience a poorer quality viewing experience.

 The reason being is because projectors used for business tend to output to different aspect ratios – and won’t show mainstream movies correctly.

 Let’s be honest though, many people (aside from technology and movie buffs) may not even notice if you have aspect ratio problems.
 But it’s still important if you really make the best outdoor movie night possible.

 We’re often sold on films being in HD, or the TVs that we buy having to be in the highest resolution possible when it comes to viewing quality.
 But it’s not as important when watching movies outside.
 I promise you.

-Like I said, it will never be 100% picture perfect.
+As I said, it will never be 100% picture-perfect.

 In real simple terms, the lumen rating of your projector tells you how much light it can emit.